Replace your Feedly + Slack + email + ChatGPT + Linear catch-up loop with a single timeline ranked for you.

 Nothing gets stored without you seeing it.
 The /me page is the trust UI — see every row, edit any, redact what you don't want remembered.

 Free to start.
-Sign in with a magic link — no password, no credit card.
+Sign in with Google, Facebook, or an emailed code — no password, no credit card.
 The model improves the more you use it.